krcn82/drooperp/DEPLOYMENT.md

         *   Name the secret `FIREBASE_SERVICE_ACCOUNT`.
         *   Copy the entire content of the downloaded JSON file and paste it into the secret's value field.

-Now, every time you push to the `main` branch, your application will be automatically built and deployed to Firebase App Hosting.
+Now, every time you push to the `main` branch, your application and functions will be automatically built and deployed to Firebase App Hosting.